 Professor Clay translates correctly but we can add a touch of local mythology.
 "My divine brother is Shulim" reflects the Canaanite myth of the birth of the divine twins, Shahar and Shalem or Shalim (Shulim), who respectively stand for the Morning and the Evening Star.
 We hear in the Cassite period name, however vocalized, the words of Shahar, the Son of the Morning: My twin is Shulim, the Evening Star (See the Ugaritic evidence at KTU 1.23, "the Gracious and Beautiful Gods".
 See also Nicolas Wyatt, "The Religious Role of the King in Ugarit," in Ugarit at Seventy-Five).
 Here we might mention Egyptian Stela Aberdeen 1578 in which a certain Ahmose evokes the Canaanite deity Reshef-Shulman or Salmanu, or perhaps, Resheph, bringer of welfare or well-being [reconcilation?] (see I. Cornelius, The Iconography of the Canaanite Gods Reshef and Ba'al, 36; Maciej M. Muennic, The God Resheph in the Ancient Near East, 89-90).
 Venus, after all, comes, full circle, to completion or fullness, that is, Shalim.
 Altar to Throne, Resheph to Salmanu, Shahar and Shalem, Morning and Evening Star--Facsimile 3 grants us a glimpse of the never-ending cycle: but only a name and just a glimpse.

 Our Shulem, despite the shared verbal root, stands at a safe remove from the mythology of Shahar and Shalem; Shulem's just a good Canaanite name.
-At Tell Beydar (Nabada) in Syria we find a previously unknown (typical) name: Lushalem (May he be healthy, safe, sound).
+At Tell Beydar (Nabada) in Syria we find a previously unknown, though likely common enough, name: Lushalem (May he be healthy, safe, sound).
 Though the tablets predate the Patriarchal Age, Tell Beydar comes close to our story.
-Here is the name born by Abraham's own son: Ishmail (not attested in ancient times outside the Hebrew Bible's Ishmael).
+Here we also find the name born by Abraham's own son: Ishmail.
+The name had not previously been attested in ancient times outside the Hebrew Bible.
 Newly discovered Tell Beydar names include the gates or districts of Malum and--Sulum.
 Tell Beydar we are assured, lay on a route Abraham himself would once have traveled and "is of potentially great importance" in understanding his story (David Key, "Discovering the Missing Link," The Independent, 23 November 1993).

 For all that, since the star of evening shines on high, Ahe-Shulim evokes My (Divine) Brother is a High Place, that is, a Place of Safety.
 A brother for adversity, says Shlomo.
 Abraham sought a place of happiness, peace, and rest, a place Nauvoo (nwh)--another Ebla name.
 The docent at the Prophet's Nauvoo Mansion House kindly pointed out a hall closet.
 "Go in, turn to the right, and raise your hands."
 I did so and found the rungs of a ladder.